Ovarian cancer: information & ovarian cancer specialists

 Anatomy and function of the ovaries

 The ovaries are connected to the uterus via the fallopian tubes.
-They are attached via ligaments and are thus held in position.
-As with the uterus, fallopian tubes, and vagina, the ovaries are part of the internal female reproductive organs.
+They are attached with ligaments and are thus held in position.
+Like the uterus, fallopian tubes and vagina, the ovaries are part of the internal female reproductive organs.

-The essential functions of the ovaries include the secretion of the female sex hormones:
+The main functions of the ovaries include the production of female sex hormones:

 These hormones are responsible for maintaining the menstrual cycle.
-In addition, the ovaries produce ova, which are released into the fallopian tubes during ovulation.
-From there, the egg cells migrate to the uterus.
-If they are fertilized by a sperm during this period, they develop into a fetus and the woman is pregnant.
+In addition, the ovaries produce eggs, which are released into the fallopian tubes during ovulation.
+From there, they migrate to the uterus.
+If they are fertilized by a sperm during this period, a foetus develops and the woman is pregnant.

-The ovaries change their location and size during the menstrual cycle.
+The ovaries change position and size during the menstrual cycle.
 However, they have a relatively large amount of space in the abdominal cavity.
-Therefore, their increase in size and change in location during the cycle does not affect other organs.
+Therefore, their increase in size and change in position during the cycle does not affect any other organs.

-That’s why ovarian tumors often remain unnoticed for so long.
-Most often, they do not cause symptoms until they reach an advanced stage.
+This is why ovarian tumors often go unnoticed for a long time.
+They usually only cause symptoms at an advanced stage.

 Anatomie der Gebärmutter